NACHOS: Neural Architecture Search for Hardware Constrained Early Exit Neural Networks: The proposed NACHOS

 where $\mathcal{S_{A}}(\widetilde{x})$ is the predicted classification accuracy of $\widetilde{x}$ computed by the accuracy predictor introduced in MSuNAS~\cite{msunas} and $\mathcal{S_{CM}}(\widetilde{x})$ is $F_{CM}(\widetilde{x})$, introduced in Eq.~\eqref{eq:cmacs}, computed on $\mathcal{S_{M}}(\widetilde{x})$, the predicted $F_M(\widetilde{x})$ taken by the surrogate model (i.e., the MACs predictor).

 The fundamental part of NACHOS is the \textit{Search Strategy} module.
 It adopts the genetic algorithm NSGA-II~\cite{nsga-II} to solve the bi-objective problem introduced in Equation \eqref{eq:NACHOS_problem}, by jointly optimizing the objectives $\mathcal{S}_{A}(\widetilde{x})$ and $\mathcal{S}_{CM}(\widetilde{x})$ on the dataset $\mathcal{DS}$, and by evaluating network architectures candidates from $\Omega_{\widetilde{x}}$.
 The search process is iterative: at each iteration, the two surrogates model, computing $\mathcal{S}_{A}(\widetilde{x})$ and $\mathcal{S}_{M}(\widetilde{x})$, respectively, are chosen employing a mechanism called \textit{adaptive-switching}, the same method used by MSuNAS~\cite{msunas}, which selects the best surrogate model according to a correlation metric (i.e., Kendall's Tau~\cite{kendalltau}).
 The surrogate models are trained by using the \textit{archive} as the dataset.
 Then, a ranking of the candidate networks, based on $\mathcal{S}_{A}(\widetilde{x})$ and $\mathcal{S}_{CM}(\widetilde{x})$, is computed and a new set of candidates is obtained by NSGA-II and forwarded to the \textit{Trainer}.
 The \textit{Trainer} updates the \textit{archive}, which becomes available for evaluation in the next iteration.
+The search ends if a number of iterations $N_{iter}$ is reached or the hypervolume of the Pareto front is not changing for $N_{tol}$ iterations (convergence).

 At the end of the search, NACHOS returns the set of the $k$ EENN architectures $X^\circ = \{ x_1^\circ, \ldots, x_k^\circ \}$ characterized by the best trade-off among the objectives, being $k$ a value specified by the user.
 We emphasize that the output of NACHOS is a set of networks enhanced with EECs, while the OFA given in input consists in regular neural networks (i.e., no EECs).